jrebecchi/graphiql-auth-token/README.md

 yarn add graphiql-auth-token
 ```

 GraphiQLAuthToken  offers the same properties as [GraphiQL](https://github.com/graphql/graphiql/tree/master/packages/graphiql) as it is its subclass.
-It just requires one more (mandatory) `onTokenUpdate`: a callback function that will be called whenever the user enter / update the auth token.
+It just requires one more (mandatory) property: `onTokenUpdate` - a callback function that will be called whenever the user enter / update the auth token.
 You can use it to store the token and include it inside the `fetcher`.

 ```js
 import React from 'react';